runtimerevolution/react-knowledge-base/managing-versions-and-packages.md

 nvm ls-remote
 ```

-Now, you can install any version listed in above output.
-You can also use aliases names like node for latest version, lts for latest LTS version, etc.
+Now, you can install any version listed in the above output.
+You can also use aliases names like `node` for latest version, `lts` for latest LTS version, etc.

 ```
 nvm install node     # Installing Latest version